Pannoniae/ivan/README.md

 # Comrade Ivan Discord Bot

 This bot makes [Hungarian Communist Block](https://www.google.com) more interactive with work, shop, trade and governance features.
-Please note that it is just a roleplay server & bot.
+Please note that it is just a communist roleplay server & bot.
 Since the server's language is Hungarian, the bot "speaks" hungarian.
 We will try to add more languages soon.

+## Meaning
+Since everything has to be translated from Hungarian, it is necessary to shorten a few things.
+Here you can see some abbreviations that we use in this documentation.

+SSD: State Security Department
+HC: High Command

 ## Command list